Good brunches in the Washington DC areas. Online since 2003

 Welcome to MySundayBrunch.com

-Thank you for visiting MySundayBrunch.com, your one-stop location for Sunday Brunch in DC and the rest of the USA and Canada.
+Thank you for visiting MySundayBrunch.com, your one-stop location for the best Sunday brunches in the Washington DC area.

 History of Brunches

 Culinary evidence confirms well-supplied leisurely enjoyed meals have been the privilege of the wealthy and noble classes since the beginning of civilization.
 Dining times, order of service, length of meals, and proper social etiquette vary with period and culture but one point remains constant: only the very rich could afford to spend extended time and expense indulging themselves in the pleasures of food.

 According to the food historians, brunch is a turn of the 19th/20th century tradition originating in Britain.
 It is generally founded on the same principles of leisured privilege That may explain the American popular tradition of Mother's day Brunch .
 What better way to show mom how much she means to the family than by elevating her status to this elite level?
 It's as much about the food as it is about the time it takes to enjoy the meal.

 "Brunch...a portmanteau word combining 'breakfast' with 'lunch' for a meal taken late in the morning or just around noon.
 According to the English magazine Punch (August 1, 1896), brunch was 'introduced...last year by Mr. Guy Beringer, in the now defunct Hunter's Weekly, and indicating a combined breakfast and lunch, probably one taken just after arriving home from hunting.
 The practice of having brunch did not really take hold in the United States until the 1930s, but today it is part of many hotel and restaurant manus on weekends..."